Minot Registration is

 Class List and Description

-Trees and forests provide us many products from wood for paper, heating, cooking, buildings, musical instruments, crafts and toys, nuts and fruits, to medicines and mushrooms.
+Trees and forests provide us many products from wood for paper, heating, cooking, buildings, musical instruments; crafts and toys; nuts and fruits; to medicines and mushrooms.
 Selling “special forest products” could be an opportunity to start your own business or earn extra money.
-Participants will make and take home a popsicle stick catapult.17
+Participants will make and take home a marshmallow popper.
+(This class is limited to a capacity of 24 students per session, per presenter request.)
+18

-Weather permitting, the instructor will be bringing a minimum of one live outreach animal with her.
-In addition, she will be bringing biofacts for viewing (small skeletons, skins and taxidermy mounts).17
+Weather permitting, the instructor will bring a live ambassador animal with her.
+In addition, she will be bringing biofacts for viewing (small skeletons, skins and taxidermy mounts).
+(This class is limited to a capacity of 50 students per session, per presenter request.)
+18

-This class will explain the role a police officer plays in the community.
+This class will explain the role of police officers and detectives in the community.
 Not only are police officers there to protect citizens, but also to help them and be strong role models.
-17
+Also, law enforcement equipment carried by on-duty officers will be on display and discussed as well.
+18

 Class G: Excuse Me!
 Yes, Please!
 No, Thank You!